Christopher-Ochs/SeniorDesignProject/TaskList.md

 ## Financial Predictive Model

-1. Acquire the data to train the model (Mathew)
+1. Acquire the data to train the model (Matthew)
 2. Set up a continuous flow of data into the model (Matthew)
 3. Refine ANN architecture (Kyle, Philip)
 4. Train the model (Kyle)